suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 AES Cipher Block Chaining (AES-CBC) ciphers that do not offer integrity protection.
 These ciphers are useful for use cases that require firmware encryption on IoT devices.
-For many other use cases where software packages, configuration information or personalization data needs to be encrypted, the use of Authenticated Encryption with Associated Data (AEAD) ciphers is RECOMMENDED.
+For many other use cases where software packages, configuration information or personalization data need to be encrypted, the use of Authenticated Encryption with Associated Data (AEAD) ciphers is RECOMMENDED.

 The following sub-sections provide further information about the initialization vector